Woolgoolga

 Table Chart PROFILE FAQ

-Health performance in Woolgoolga is well below average with prevalence of common health conditions notable across both younger and older age cohorts
+Health performance in Woolgoolga is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The most common medical conditions are arthritis (11.6%) and mental health issues (8.6%).
-Approximately 63.6% consider themselves clear of medical ailments, similar to Rest of NSW at 63.9%.
-Woolgoolga has a higher proportion of residents aged 65 and over, at 27.8% (1,873 people), compared to the Rest of NSW's 23.9%.
-Health outcomes among seniors present challenges despite performing better than the general population in health metrics.
+The most common medical conditions are arthritis (affecting 11.6%) and mental health issues (8.6%), while 63.6% of residents declare themselves completely clear of medical ailments, similar to the 63.3% in Rest of NSW.
+Working-age residents show a higher prevalence of chronic health conditions than average.
+The area has 28.1% of residents aged 65 and over (1,894 people), which is higher than the 23.4% in Rest of NSW.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health